kmaida/auth-architecture/README.md

 - [Resource API server](https://github.com/kmaida/auth-architecture/tree/main/resource-api)

 > [!NOTE]
-> An **Angular** version of this architecture demo set is available at [https://github.com/kmaida/auth-architecture-ng](https://github.com/kmaida/auth-architecture-ng).
+> This repo's demos are built with React and Node.
+An **Angular** version of this architecture demo set is available at [https://github.com/kmaida/auth-architecture-ng](https://github.com/kmaida/auth-architecture-ng).

 ## Prerequisites